Kevs187/filocanaDB/README.md

 # filocanaDB
-This repository is for educational purposes.
+This repository is for educational purposes and we encourage to contribute this code that only contains about **Ilocos** dishes.